 Notes

-- I recommend you use Sauvignon Blanc due to its ability to pair with spicy dishes due to its dry note.
+- I recommend you use Sauvignon Blanc because it can pair with spicy dishes due to its dry note.
 You do not want to use a sweet wine.

 - If you can't find Sauvignon Blanc, you may try Pinot Gris.